victorKM/Artificial-Neural-Networks/README.md

    - Generating confusion matrix plots to visualize classification performance for each texture type.

 5. **Testing with user**:
-   - User can select images from computer and test if the class will be correct
+   - User can select images from computer and test if the class will be correct.

 ## Technologies Used